Michigan Child Support Calculator:

 Similarly, extracurricular activities and private school tuition may be considered, though courts vary in how they treat these costs.

 High-income cases present unique challenges.
-Where Michigan's schedule under Income Shares model using both parents' net income with the Michigan Child Support Formula Manual sets a maximum combined income threshold, courts exercise independent discretion above that cap rather than applying the standard table.
+Where Michigan's schedule under Income Shares model under MCL § 552.605 and the Michigan Child Support Formula (MCSF) Manual (2021 edition) using both parents' combined monthly net income.

+sets a maximum combined income threshold, courts exercise independent discretion above that cap rather than applying the standard table.
 When a parent is voluntarily unemployed or underemployed, Michigan courts may impute income — assigning an earning capacity based on the parent's education, work history, job market conditions, and prior earnings — to prevent artificially lowering the child support amount by choosing not to work or accepting a lower-paying job without justification.

 Michigan Child Support Order — Amount of Child Support You Pay, Calculate Monthly Payment, Expenses, and Lawyer Basics